wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-esb-5.x.x.md

 **Migrating Log4j configurations**

-Older versions of the WSO2 EI 6.x family (EI 6.5.0 and earlier) use log4j.
+WSO2 ESB 5.0 (and all ESB versions prior to EI 6.6.0) use log4j.
 In  WSO2 EI 7 Micro Integrator, the `carbon.logging.jar` file is not packed and the `pax-logging-api` is used instead.
 With this upgrade, the log4j version is also updated to log4j2.

-Therefore, you need to follow the instructions given below to migrate from log4j (in EI 6.5.0 or earlier version) to log4j2 (in EI 7 Micro Integrator).
+Therefore, you need to follow the instructions given below to migrate from log4j (in your ESB 5.0) to log4j2 (in EI 7 Micro Integrator).

 If you have used a custom log4j component in you you older EI version, apply the following changes to your component: